NBISweden/psc-atlas/README.md

 ## Assumed deployment environment

-This project assumes that it will be deployed as somthing similar to a "Custom App" on [SciLifeLab Serve](https://serve.scilifelab.se/).
+This project assumes that it will be deployed as something similar to a "Custom App" on [SciLifeLab Serve](https://serve.scilifelab.se/).
 It's "production environment" is therefore restricted to using only a single Docker container, with a single persistent volume, and no bind mounts.